 An understanding of medical and surgical disorders for the physical therapist.
 Basic pathology and/or etiology and clinical manifestations.
 Medical treatment for conditions within selected specialties of: endocrinology, arthritis, oncology, and integumentary management.

-Identifies and explains anatomy and physiology of the cardiovascular system as it applies to physical therapy patient management.
-Discusses the medical and PT management of patients diagnosed with various cardiac diseases and complications.
-Identifies the disease process--including definition, etiology, pathophysiology, clinical presentation and clinical course of CHF, ischemic heart disease and acute coronary syndrome, and various cardiovascular diseases.
-Analyzes and examines ECGs of various forms, with basic interpretation.
-Demonstrates and provides rationale for utilization of various examination techniques for patients with heart disease in an effort to establish a PT diagnosis, prognosis, and plan of care.
-Identifies the goals and outcomes of cardiovascular rehabilitation. includes lecture and laboratory.
+Anatomy and physiology of the cardiovascular system as applied to patient management.
+Physical therapy management of patients diagnosed with cardiac diseases and complications.
+Identifies disease processes, including definition, etiology, pathophysiology, clinical presentation, and the clinical course of cardiac conditions.
+Analyzes and examines ECGs of various forms with basic interpretation.
+Includes lecture and laboratory.

 PHTH 530.
 Therapeutic Exercise II.
 3 Units.

-Expands the concepts learned in PHTH 528 Therapeutic Exercise I. Students learn to formulate and implement exercise prescriptions based on impairments and protocols.
-Uses case studies to design treatment progressions for the extremities.
-Emphasizes spinal stabilization approaches for the exial skeleton.
-Lecture and laboratory.
+Formulation and implementation of exercise prescriptions based on impairments and protocols.
+Opportunities to design treatment progressions for the extremities.
+Emphasizes spinal stabilization approaches for the axial skeleton.

 PHTH 532.
 Biostatistics I. 2 Units.